denizCvrl/tutorial_website/content/tutorial/09_hints/index.md

 ### Keeping up with the updates

-If you are using the academic theme, you can follow the updates from <https://sourcethemes.com/academic/updates/v4.7.0/>.
-Why do you need this?
+If you are using the academic theme, you might want to track and keep up with the updates from <https://sourcethemes.com/academic/updates/v4.7.0/>.
+This can be helpful for a few reasons.

-For example, if you need to update the version of Hugo, it can create some compatibility issues.
-These issues are resolved in the newer versions of the academic theme.
-However, if you have the old version of the academic theme, you might need some patch codes.
+For example, if you need to update the version of Hugo, it can create compatibility issues.
+These issues are resolved in the newer versions of the academic theme, but might require some patch codes for the old version.

 In my case, for example, I had the BlackFriday setting.
 See the updates under “Breaking Changes” on <https://sourcethemes.com/academic/updates/v4.7.0/>.
 I followed the instructions to be able to use Hugo versions higher than 0.60.0.

 Don’t panic.
-You will notice if something is wrong and most probably somebody has already solved the problem :wink:.
+You will notice if something is wrong and it's very likely that somebody has already solved the problem :wink:.

 ### Changing the website icon